UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_18.md

 Notes:

-Selecting a single column can be done without using `loc[]` and instead we can just specify the dataframe name, followed by double square brackets containing the column of interest.
+Selecting a single column can be done without using `.loc[]` and instead we can just specify the dataframe name, followed by double square brackets containing the column of interest.